Blueberry Bundle includes:

 Latin Name: Vaccinium corymbosum

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.
-You can also order our Acid Mix Fertilizer which is Specially Formulated for Blueberries.
+You can try our Acid Mix Fertilizer which is Specially Formulated for Blueberries.

-Pollination Requirements: Blueberries are self-fertile but produce more when there is more than one variety
+Pollination Requirements: Blueberries are self-fertile but produce more when there is more than one variety.
+This bundle is perfect for cross pollination.
+Add Mason Bees to achieve maximum yields.

 Hardiness: All the Blueberries in this Blueberry Bundle are hardy to minus 30° F.